fredvs/freepascal-ootb/readme.md

 to have binaries that run on system with older or newer version of glibc than the one on the system-compilation.

-There is binary release for Windows 64/32 bit, Linux 64/32 bit and Rasbian ARM32/aarch64 Rpi, FreeBSD 64 bit and OpenBSD 64/32 bit.
+There is binary release for Windows 64/32 bit, Linux 64/32 bit, Rasbian ARM32/aarch64 Rpi, FreeBSD 64 bit and OpenBSD 64/32 bit.

 https://github.com/fredvs/freepascal-ootb/releases